anishk22/pokedex/README.md

 # Pokédex

+This mobile application serves as a reference for all Pokémon statistical information.
+It is built using React Native with data coming from a custom-built Python webscraper.

 ## Home Screen

-The app opens in the home page, which allows the user to scroll through all 905 Pokemon and view their respective typings and sprites.
+The app opens in the home page, which allows the user to scroll through all 905 Pokémon and view their respective typings and sprites.

 ## Additional Info

-The user can then click on any Pokemon tab, which leads them to a screen displaying more information about the Pokemon, including the official in-game model and base stat totals.
+The user can then click on any Pokémon tab, which leads them to a screen displaying more information about the Pokémon, including the official in-game model and base stat totals.

 <p float="left">
   <img src="https://user-images.githubusercontent.com/92560993/176733393-45d9279e-c4b8-45bb-8c0b-697f1c4ae394.PNG" width=30% height=30%>